-Mahaney & Pappas, LLP obtained a $150,000 settlement for a man who was injured in a car accident when he was hit and injured by an inattentive, negligent driver.
+Mahaney & Pappas, LLP obtained a $150,000 settlement for a man who was injured in a Massachusetts car accident after he was hit by an inattentive, negligent driver.

 How the Accident Happened